Machine learning with neural networks: Recurrent networks for machine translation

 Different schemes for scoring the accuracy of a translation are described by Lipton {\em et al.} \cite{Lipton}.
 One difficulty is that there are often several different valid translations of a given sentence, and the score must compare the machine translation with all of them.
-Recent papers on machine translation usually use the so-called BLEU score to evaluate the translation accuracy.
+More recent papers on machine translation usually use the so-called BLEU score to evaluate the translation accuracy.
 The acronym stands for {\em bilingual evaluation understudy} .
-The scheme was proposed by Papieni {\em et al.} \cite{Papieni2002}, and it is commonly judged to score not too differently from how Humans would score.
+The scheme was proposed by Papieni {\em et al.} \cite{Papieni2002}.
+It is argued to evaluate the accuracy of a translation not too differently from humans.